qor/qor/example/tutorial/bookstore/README.md

 TODO: other types - at least select_one and select_many. add list.

+#### MediaLibrary - Adding product images

+    import "github.com/qor/qor/media_library"

+    /public [public (docs_and_tutorial)] $ tree
+    .
+    ├── assets
+    │   └── css
+    │       └── bookstore.css
+    └── system
+        ├── books
+        │   └── 1
+        │       └── CoverImage
+        │           ├── P1210896.20150604163815084702067.jpg
+        │           └── P1210896.20150604163815084702067.original.jpg
+        └── books_draft
+            └── 1
+                └── CoverImage
+                    ├── P1210896.20150604163815084702067.jpg
+                    └── P1210896.20150604163815084702067.original.jpg

+`Base` is the low level object to deal with images offering cropping, resizing, and URL contruction for images.

+### L10n - Localizing your resources

+To localize your resources, for example having an english and a japanese "version" of an author or a book you need to use the `l10n` module.

+    import "github.com/qor/qor/l10n"

+Any model you want to have localization support on needs to inherit from l10n.Locale:

+    type Author struct {
+    	gorm.Model
+    	publish.Status
+    	l10n.Locale

+    	Name string
+    }

+Set your default locale:

+    func init() {
+        l10n.Global = "en"
+	    l10n.RegisterCallbacks(&Db)
+    }

+TODO @jinzhu: what exactly does l10n.RegisterCallbacks

+You're almost done

+### I18n - Translating strings

+    import "github.com/qor/qor/i18n"

+### Publish - Edit first then push to production DB

+The Publish module

 ### Frontend

 QOR does not provide any builtin templating or routing support - use whatever library is best fit for your needs.
 In this tutorial we will use [gin](https://github.com/gin-gonic/gin) and the stl `html/template`s.